Dimension Polynomials for Affine Partial Difference Algebraic Groups: Ideal Generation Property

 \subsection{Ideal Generation Property in the Ordinary Case}

 We will now show that the ideal generation property holds for any ordinary generalised difference algebraic group.
-This is a generalisation of the result for the Zariski closures of an ordinary difference algebraic group as proven in Corollary 4.2 in \cite{wibmer2022finiteness}.
+This is a generalisation of the result for the Zariski closures of an ordinary difference algebraic group \cite[Corollary 4.2, page 533]{wibmer2022finiteness}.